gmn42/stfc-mod/INSTALL.md

 `~/Library/Preferences/com.stfcmod.startrekpatch` with a `community_patch_settings.toml` file
 populated with the default values.

-   Note: By default, MacOS hides the `~/Library` folder, so If this folder isn't visible in Finder, see the [mac-specific](#mac-specific) section below to get access to the settings file.
+   Note: By default, MacOS hides the `~/Library` folder, so if it isn't visible in Finder, see the [mac-specific](#mac-specific) section below to get access.

 3. For first time users of the Community Mod, it recommended to utilise the [sample configuration file](example_community_patch_settings.toml), which can